FiendFyre5/Blank/index.md

      - Researched and analyzed the population and designed a customized website
      - Online platform switchover helped 28,000 people including saving the daily wages of laborers.

+3.   **Intern at IIT Bombay**
-3.  * _May 2017 - July 2017 9_
+     * _May 2017 - July 2017 9_
        - Researched and worked on IOT: Point Care Devices i.e. cloud connected Medical Devices
        - Created dynamic maps that responded to real-time user-generated data using the Google Geocoding and Maps APIs in Javascript.
        - Key member in the improvements in design feature inputs in this project of cloud based medical devices.

 You can look at my **Occupancy Level Tracker App** [here](https://github.com/FiendFyre5/Occupancy_Level_Tracker).

 To go to the top [Click Here](#about)